Fascinator: Uses

-Today, a fascinator is worn on occasions where hats are customary, sometimes serving as an evening accessory, when it may be called a cocktail hat.
+A fascinator is worn on occasions where hats are customary, sometimes serving as an evening accessory, when it may be called a cocktail hat.
 It is generally worn with fairly formal attire.
 In addition, fascinators are frequently worn by women as a Christian headcovering during church services, especially weddings.

 A substantial fascinator is a fascinator of some size or bulk.
 Bigger than a barrette, modern fascinators are commonly made with feathers, flowers or beads.
 They need to be attached to the hair by a comb, headband or clip.
 They are particularly popular at premium horse-racing events, such as the Grand National, Kentucky Derby and the Melbourne Cup.
 Brides may choose to wear them as an alternative to a bridal veil or hat, particularly if their gowns are non-traditional.

 At the wedding of Prince William and Catherine Middleton in April 2011, various female guests arrived wearing fascinators.
 Among them was Princess Beatrice of York, who wore a piece designed by the Irish milliner Philip Treacy.
 The unusual shape and colour caused quite a media stir and went on to become an internet phenomenon with its own Facebook page.
 Princess Beatrice used the publicity to auction it off on eBay, where it garnered €99,000 for charity.

 In 2012, Royal Ascot announced that women would have to wear hats, not fascinators, as part of a tightening of the dress code in Royal Ascot's Royal Enclosure.
 In previous years, female racegoers were simply advised that "many ladies wear hats".